lorenzomartino86/multiplatform-hello-world/README.md

 # Multiplatform project in Kotlin
-Kotlin multiplatform allows developer to write common code once and enable targeting on different platforms.
+Kotlin multiplatform allows developers to write common code once and enables targeting on different platforms.
 Core logic can be written in one place regardless of the platform using the mechanism of expected/actual paradigm in which the core module defines *expected declarations*  and the platform specific modules provide the *actual declarations*.